my-unt-projects/TestVault/docs/reports/Deliverable_2_Report.md

 * Test Case Engine runs planned tests while data goes into the Database for results logging.
 * Users create reports by accessing stored Database data.
 * The system delivers notifications when test cases become due or produce failure results.
-* Data from GitHub Trello and Email systems automatically updates to our platform.
+* Data from Email systems automatically updates to our platform.

 **2. Written Requirements Specifications**